You do not have sufficient privileges to delete [EXPERT FIX]

 1. Head over to the unit’s properties and remove the custom data classes.

-2. Remove any embedded units in the report with the use of the Microsoft Report Builder.
+2. Remove any embedded units in the report using the Microsoft Report Builder.

 5. Check your connection